lilcpu/slate/source/index.html.md

 The Lifespan API is organized around REST.
 Our API has predictable resource-oriented URLs, accepts form-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
 You can use the Lifespan API in test mode, which does not affect live data.

-# Building User Experience

-You will build a consumer facing user experience directly into your web or mobile application.
-Because you own your application's frontend there are a plethora of implementations that may make sense for your use case.
-We offer a <a href="#">styleguide</a> with suggestions and examples of how you might build your components and the flows that connect them, but ultimately the choice is in your hands of how to best present data and functionality to your users.

 # Security & Privacy

 Security is paramount at Lifespan.
 As such, our data footprint is kept to an absolute minimum.
 Sensitive data is never stored on Lifespan servers, data is encrypted in transit and any time we need access to sensitive data from your user we __require__ the handshake (and the actionable result of said handshake) be made explicitly clear to your users.
 Check out the <a href="#">styleguide</a> for examples of security screens and messages.